-Why it’s a great student card: Discover offers two student cards (the Discover it® Student Cash Back and the Discover it® Student chrome ) that are great cards for novice users looking to build credit in college.
-While the Discover it® Student chrome ’s rewards program is geared toward commuter students and students that often dine out (2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter.
-1% unlimited cash back on all other purchases - automatically.), the Discover it® Student Cash Back is more suited for any student with a rotating cashback program — 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate, 1% unlimited cash back on all other purchases - automatically.
+Why it’s a great student card: Discover offers two student cards (the Discover it® Student Cash Back and the Discover it® Student chrome) that are great cards for novice users looking to build credit in college.
+While the Discover it® Student chrome’s rewards program is geared toward commuter students and students that often dine out (2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically), the Discover it® Student Cash Back is more suited for any student with a rotating cashback program — 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, gas stations and when you pay using PayPal, up to the quarterly maximum when you activate, 1% unlimited cash back on all other purchases - automatically

 There’s also a great incentive for students to achieve good grades.
 If you maintain a 3.0 or higher GPA, you can receive a $20 statement credit known as a Good Grades Reward for up to five consecutive years.

 What to watch out for: You need to activate the 5% cashback categories each quarter, or you’ll only earn 1% cash back.
 However, Discover lets you set reminders so you don’t miss out.

 Read our roundup of the best student credit cards.

 10. Most underrated travel credit card: Chase Sapphire Preferred® Card